tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 text height and be able to center it vertically.
 It is horizontally centered with `ctx.textAlign = 'center'`.

-By running at this stage we obtain the fist node drawn representing the initial decision year:
+By running at this stage we obtain the first node drawn representing the initial decision year:

 ```ts